 To manage risks, SIFs are often permitted to use derivative instruments.
 This allows for sophisticated strategies and more exposure to specific market segments, aligned with their specialized focus.

-The management style of a SIF is often highly customized and offers flexible subscriptions.
+The management style of an SIF is often highly customized and offers flexible subscriptions.
 It allows you the authority to choose the cycle that aligns with your strategy and risk tolerance, offering a bespoke investment journey.

 With SIFs, you can invest in assets you believe will do well while also betting against assets you think will underperform.
 This approach delivers returns while providing a cushion against broader market volatility.